joelparkerhenderson/smart-criteria/README.md

   * What changes are possible, or recommended, during the work and after it?
   * How do the participants update their SMART criteria during work in progress?

+Alternatives:

+  * Examine: look at something carefully in order to make judgments.
+  * Edit: make changes to something in order to improve it.

 ## Reward

 Recognize success, acknowledge achievements.

-Alternatives:

-  * Reviewed: examined, or inspected, or approved.
-  * Retrospective: able to be looked back on, such as for lessons learned, or continuous improvement, etc.

 Questions that may help:

   * When milestones are reached, what kinds of rewards will be given?
   * Do participants have any ideas for rewards, or preferred rewards?
   * What are comparable rewards for similar work at other organizations?

+Alternatives:

+  * Reviewed: examined, or inspected, or approved.
+  * Retrospective: able to be looked back on, such as for lessons learned, or continuous improvement, etc.